yathit/github-viewer/README.md

 ## Intro

 The starter project come with minimal SPA, but using hash for routing.
+Change to HTML5 routing by setting `<base href="/">` in index.html file as describe in [doc](https://angular.io/docs/ts/latest/guide/router.html#!#browser-url-styles), but does not work :-(.

 ## Gitbub Service